chunribu/miidl/README.md

 #### 4) Reshape

-In order to apply a 2d-CNN for modeling, data after pre-processing need to be reshaped to a 2d-array which can be visualized like a photograph.
+In order to apply a CNN model, pre-processed data needs to be zero-completed to a certain length.

 #### 5) Modeling

-Notably, we build a 2d-CNN classifier to perform discrimination.
-You can also write annother model manually in PyTorch.
+A 1d-CNN classifier is trained for discrimination.

 #### 6) Interpretation

-Shapley values have become one of the most popular feature attribution explanation methods for its sufficient theoretical support.
-Here, Shapley method is recommanded.
-Meanwhile, many other methods are also available.
+[Captum](https://captum.ai/) is designed for model interpretability for PyTorch.
+This step relies heavily on captum.

 <!-- ---